nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar KnottyPlanners.jar` command to run the application.

 5. You can refer to the [Command Summary](#command-summary) for an overview of the available commands.
-If you need more information, the [Features](#features) section below contains more details reagarding each command.
+If you need more information, the [Features](#features) section below contains more details regarding each command.

 <box type="info" seamless>